Laugavegur Trek - 4 Day Hiking Tour (Camping)

 - Guiding Service

 The tour starts by the Reykjavík tourist info at Reykjavik's City Hall (Ráðhúsið) by Tjörnin pond at 7.00 a.m.
 It's located in downtown Reykjavik and within walking distance from most hotels, hostels and guesthouses in central Reykjavik.
-We also offer pick up at your Reykjavik accommodation for a small fee.
+We also offer pick up at selected locations around Reykjavik (see other pick up locations in tour description).
 After introductions, we board the scheduled bus that takes us to Landmannalaugar.
 The drive takes about 3-4 hours, on the way we travel along the south coast and then turn inland and pass Iceland's most active volcano, Hekla.
 Our hike starts in Landmannalaugar as we walk through this geothermal wonderland and look at the colorful mountains and steaming hot springs.
 The trail takes us through the rough lava field, Laugahraun.
 From there we move to the slopes of Brennisteinsalda, which is known worldwide for its incredible spectrums of colors and photogenic looks.
 We walk by the beautiful hot spring Storihver before crossing into the obsidian desert by Hrafntinnusker.
 Storihver er one of the very few green grounds we will encounter on this day.
 We spend the night at Hrafntinnusker.

 After a communal breakfast, we head out again and walk along the Reykjafjoll mountains and then descend into the Jökultungur area.
 The geothermal activity has turned these gullies yellow and red.
 We will leave the colorful rhyolite mountains and enter into an area with dark palagonite mountains and a breathtaking glacier view.
 If the visibility is good we hike up to Mt.
 Haskerdingur were the view greets you with countless glaciers, mountains and volcanoes.
 During the next steps, the landscape will be a lot greener and you might notice a considerable increase in vegetation.
 From the top of Jökultungur, there is a great view over the Fjallabak area and lake Álftavatn which is our next overnight stop.
 The trail down Jökulstungur is rather steep but once you are down you have landed in a fertile paradise on the banks of the river Grashagakvísl.
 Before reaching Álftavatn we cross an unbridged stream on foot.
 We spend the night at the camping site right next to the lake.